 How to take exemestane

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about exemestane and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about exemestane and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- Swallow the tablet with a drink of water, straight after a meal.
+- Swallow the tablet with a drink of water, preferably after a meal.

-- You may take exemestane with whichever meal of the day you find easiest to remember, but try to take your doses with the same meal each day.
-This will help you to avoid missing any doses.
+- You can take exemestane with whichever meal of the day you find easiest to remember, but try to take your doses with the same meal each day.
+This will help you to remember to take exemestane regularly.

-- If you forget to take a dose at your usual time, take it as soon as you remember.
-If you do not remember until the following day, skip the missed dose.
-Do not take two doses together to make up for a forgotten dose.
+- If you forget to take a dose at your usual time, take it (with a snack or something to eat) as soon as you remember.
+If you do not remember until the following day, leave out the forgotten dose from the previous day and take the dose that is due as normal.
+Do not take two doses on the same day to make up for a missed dose.

 - Continue to take the tablets regularly each day until your doctor tells you otherwise.
 You may need to take exemestane for a number of years.